savob/savobajic.ca/content/projects/academic/mazebot.md

 The first milestone simply required us to get the robot to move though 20 blocks (20') within our 8 minute limit, there were no designated points for it to visit as it wandered.

-For this task the general flow of the program was to have the rover aligh itself with either primary axis of the maze, and simply move forward until it could no more, then turn left, right, or backwards depending on which was available, repeating until it was stopped.
+For this task the general flow of the program was to have the rover align itself with either primary axis of the maze, and simply move forward until it could no more, then turn left, right, or backwards depending on which was available, repeating until it was stopped.

 ### Alignment